Caesar (Mercury Theatre): Production

 The Mercury Theatre opened November 11, 1937, with Caesar—Welles's modern-dress adaptation of Shakespeare's tragedy Julius Caesar, streamlined into an anti-fascist tour de force that Joseph Cotten later described as "so vigorous, so contemporary that it set Broadway on its ear."
 The set was completely open with no curtain, and the brick stage walls were painted dark red.
 Scene changes were achieved by lighting alone.
 On the stage was a series of risers; squares were cut into one riser at intervals and lights were set beneath it, pointing straight up to evoke the "cathedral of light" at the Nuremberg Rallies.
 "He staged it like a political melodrama that happened the night before," said Norman Lloyd, who played the role of Cinna the Poet.

 In a scene that became the fulcrum of the show, Cinna the Poet dies at the hands not of a mob but of a secret police force.
 Lloyd called it "an extraordinary scene [that] gripped the audience in a way that the show stopped for about three minutes.
-The audience stopped it with applause.
-It showed the audience what fascism was; rather than an intellectual approach, you saw a physical one."
+The audience stopped it with applause."

 In addition to adapting the text, Welles directed the production and performed the role of Marcus Brutus.
 Music was by Marc Blitzstein; sets were by Samuel Leve; the production manager and lighting designer was Jean Rosenthal.
 Rehearsals began October 21, 1937.
 At the end of October, press agent Henry Senber oversaw a ceremony unveiling the new electric sign identifying the theatre as the Mercury.
 Ticket prices ranged from 55 cents, for seats in the top balcony, to $2.20 for front row orchestra seats.